 Are there really safe styling products??

-Now for the products everyone really wants to know!
+Now for the allergy-safe hair products for Allergic Contact Dermatitis.
+In the beginning of my diagnosis, I had no ide everyone really wants to know!
 I get asked daily if I have found safe styling products that I can use.
 The answer is YES!
 After much trial and error and a lot of searching, I have found many safe for me and quite effective in my search for safe hair products for Allergic Contact Dermatitis.

 On the daily, I use a conditioning spray for detangling and extra moisture (my hair is very fine but has a lot of natural texture and wave so that it can be frizzy and dry), a lightweight gel, occasionally a heat protectant spray, dry shampoo powder, and styling paste and hairspray.